Opinion | How covid-19 could make a case against big government

 As the private sector sprinted to new heights in many countries, Micklethwait and Wooldridge note, “the idea of a brash businessman who could fix everything became more attractive.”
 Hence four-time Italian prime minister Silvio Berlusconi, and Ross Perot in the 1992 U.S. election, and then someone else.

 Perhaps the largest lesson of the pandemic is that where the lumbering “overstretched state” (the authors’ phrase) has, by overpromising and underperforming, forfeited citizens’ confidence, covid-19 has surged.
 Where there has been a shortage of goodwill toward government, there has been insufficient voluntary cooperation with public health protocols (e.g., social distancing, wearing masks).
+An insufficiency, we seem to have learned Friday, even at the pinnacle of the U.S. government.

 “Most populist leaders,” write Micklethwait and Wooldridge, “rely on instinct rather than planning, and bluster rather than project management, none more so than [Donald] Trump.
 As the virus struck, Trump was on his fourth chief of staff, his fourth national security advisor, and his fifth secretary of the Department of Homeland Security, with both the DHS secretary and his top deputy serving in an ‘acting’ capacity; there were also seventy unfilled positions at the DHS.”